sekika/swrcfit/README.md

    This data has weight of 1 for the suction of 0, 20, 40, 70, 100 and 3 for the suction of 1050.

-## Setting
+## Preparation of setting file

-Setting for calculation can be given with a setting file.
 When setting file is specified, it is read before calculation starts.
 A sample setting file is included in the package as `setting.txt`.
-The file is as follows and it is the default setting of the program.
+The file is as follows and it is the default setting of the program; when setting file is not specified, these default setting is used.
+Therefore, if you specify a file with only "mode = 2" written as a setting file, other parameters are set as default values.

 ```
 # Setting
 mode = 1; # Unimodal model
 # mode = 2; # Bimodal model
 # mode = 3; # Unimodal and bimodal model
-output_precision=7; # precision of the output
+output_precision(5); # precision of the output
 qsin = max(y); # initial value of qs
 cqs=1; # cqs=1; qs is variable, cqs=0; qs is constant
 qrin = min(y); # initial value of qr